 Branch Rickey is mostly remembered today for bringing in Jackie Robinson to play for the Brooklyn Dodgers in 1947.
 But Rickey also published an article in Life magazine in 1954 about the need for more meaningful statistics.
 And yet another half a century passed before teams really started to apply this information.
 (No defensive shifts until the paradigm shift.)

 Why the long wait?
-Kenny quotes Nobel economist Daniel Kahneman (it's not even your parents' baseball book) on the subject of entrenched idiocy.
-Kahneman said that “people can maintain an unshakable faith in any proposition, however absurd, when they are sustained by a community of like-minded believers.”
+Kenny quotes economics Nobel laureate Daniel Kahneman (it's not even your parents' baseball book) on the subject of entrenched idiocy.* Kahneman said that “people can maintain an unshakable faith in any proposition, however absurd, when they are sustained by a community of like-minded believers.”